kotarot/Sarumawashi/README.md

 Sarumawashi
 ===========

-_Sarumawashi_ is a C++ library which manupulates 3x3x3 cube puzzles (Rubik's cube). _Sarumawashi_ is a Japanese word which means Japanse traditional streat performings by monkeys.
+_Sarumawashi_ is a C++ library which manipulates 3x3x3 cube puzzles (Rubik's cube).
+This repository includes the library and some sample codes using it. _Sarumawashi_ is a Japanese word which means Japanse traditional streat performings by monkeys.

 How to use it